 - evidence of teaching strategies or curriculum development

 - reports generated by consulting or other professional service

 - internal/external letters of recommendation

 - evidence of public critique or adoption of one’s scholarly work

 The Colleague Review Committee chair:

-- Submits summary of the committee report, candidate dossiers, student evaluation results, individual colleague response forms, and faith integration paper (promotions only) to dean by November 30.
+- Submits summary of the committee report, candidate dossiers, student evaluation results, individual colleague response forms, and faith integration paper (for the initial tenured six-year contract only) to dean by November 30.

-- The dean forwards the completed dossier, with the committee summary report, student evaluation results, individual colleague response forms, the dean’s recommendation, and faith integration paper (promotions only) to the Faculty Status Committee.
+- The dean forwards the completed dossier, with the committee summary report, student evaluation results, individual colleague response forms, the dean’s recommendation, and faith integration paper (for the initial tenured six-year contract only) to the Faculty Status Committee.

 - The summary report, response forms, and letter of recommendation are filed securely by the provost’s office for 6 years.